 A beginner in faith might come to church on the first Sunday in Advent expecting to catch an early glimpse of the baby Jesus.
 Instead, the sky roils with doom, earthquakes shaking us until our bones rattle.
 Why begin the liturgical year with the end of everything?

 Keep awake! says the Church on the First Sunday of Advent.
 The very warning cuts to the heart of my deepest, unnamed fear.
 This fear lurking at the edges of my being arises from my implicit worry about existence itself.
 If I exist, I can be annihilated.
 Dread is the twin sister of consciousness.
 As soon as I realize I am awake, I know that I can die.

 Surely I can choose to wake just a little, and stay oblivious to larger questions of the puzzle of existence.
 Surely I can fill my life with distractions and glittery things and a thousand lesser worries, to keep that one great worry in the shadows behind the lesser ones.
 And surely I can be a good Christian with eyes half-closed to the suffering of humankind as a whole, my neighbor in particular, and nature all around me.
 But the church asks me right from the first day to enter my dread, my fear of death, my existential anxiety, and face my lack of compassion.

 On the first Sunday of Advent the church says, Look!
 Keep awake!
 Face your profoundest fear, and then, my Love, I have something wonderful to show you!

-I was not particularly thrilled when I realized that I was on a Christian path over forty years ago.
-But at least I knew from the beginning that not only did the Church acknowledge my deepest fears, but invited me to experience my fear as a portal.
+I was not particularly thrilled when I realized that I was on a Christian path over fifty years ago.
+But at least I knew from the beginning that not only did the Church acknowledge my deepest fears, but invited me to experience my fear as a portal to a larger life.
 Gently, gently, uncovering, unfolding, revealing.